JuliaStats/MixedModels.jl/docs/src/optimization.md

 The parameter estimates are quite similar to those using `:LN_BOBYQA` but at the expense of 140 functions evaluations for `:LN_NELDERMEAD` versus 57 for `:LN_BOBYQA`.

+Run time can be constrained with  `maxfeval` and `maxtime`.

 See the documentation for the [`NLopt`](https://github.com/JuliaOpt/NLopt.jl) package for details about the various settings.

 ### Convergence to singular covariance matrices